Living in Truth:

 Enosh: Amenemhet I

-Kenan: Senusret I
+Kenan/Cainan: Senusret I

-The next pharaoh, Senusret I, corresponds to the Patriarch Kenan.
-The name Kenan means, "fixed," and is derived from qen, "a nest," and qanan "to nestle."
-Nestled about Senusret's own pyramid were nine smaller pyramids for the many royal ladies of his reign.
-Senusret is the archetypal Ephraim, meaning "doubly fruitful."
-Because of his many marriages and royal children, Senusret I became the eponymous ancestor of two tribes of Israel, namely Ephraim and Asher.
+Senusret, the successor of Amenemhet (Enosh) corresponds to the next Patriarch Kenan.
+The name Kenan means, “fixed,” and is derived from qen, “a nest,” and qanan “to nestle.”
+Nestled about Senusret’s own pyramid were nine smaller pyramids for the many royal ladies of his reign.
+Because of his many marriages and royal children (particularly the celebrated twins), Senusret I became the eponymous ancestor of two tribes of Israel, namely Asher and Ephraim, meaning, “doubly fruitful.”
 In the separate genealogy of his father Manasseh (1 Chron.
 7:14), Ephraim is called Asriel.
 The name Asriel (Ashriel) is in turn derived from the same Hebrew root as Asher.
-In the two Middle Kingdom genealogies of Benjamin, he is variously called Kenaanah, Shaharaim (1 Chron 7:10) and Ahishahar (1 Chron 8:8).
+As an honorary descendant of Shem, this Patriarch is called Cainan.
+In the two Middle Kingdom genealogies of Benjamin (Ham), he is variously called Kenaanah, Shaharaim (1 Chron 7:10) and Ahishahar (1 Chron 8:8).
 Kenaanah is a variant of Kenan.
-Ahishahar means "brother of the dawn."
+Ahishahar means “brother of the dawn.”
+Shaharaim means “double sunrise.”
+Shaharaim is similar in form to Eph(a)raim, but is actually derived from Senusret’s throne name Kheper-ka-re, “The Soul of Re Comes into Being.” [x] Kheperkare includes the name of the sun god, Re, and also Re in his rising form, Kheper.

-Senusret served as co-regent during the final 10 years of Amenemhet's 30-year reign.
+Senusret served as co-regent during the final 10 years of Amenemhet’s 30-year reign.
 However, in the dawn of his career, the prospects of Senusret were not as rosy.
-He became the "eldest son" of Amenemhet, but was initially a younger son.
+He became the “eldest son” of Amenemhet, but was initially a younger brother.
 Kenaanah is listed as the fourth son of Bilhan (Enosh/Manasseh), i.e., the fourth son of Amenemhet.
-In the first 20 years of Amenemhet's reign, one or more other co-regents would have ruled alongside their father.
-The eldest son of Bilhan in the genealogy of Benjamin is called Jehush.
-The name Jehush indicates that this son was being typecast as a mighty warrior like Rimush, the favored son of Sargon.
+In the first 20 years of Amenemhet’s reign, a son produced for him (by his brother Senusret) was designated as co-regent.
+The eldest son of Bilhan (Amenemhet) is called Jehush, which in turn recalls the name of Rimush, a much favored (but adopted) son of Sargon that didn’t ultimately gain election to the Great Throne.

 The name Kenan is also a variant of Cain.
 By this choice of epithet, the Genesis author signified that Senusret played the role of Cain among the Middle Kingdom pharaohs.
 If Senusret was responsible for the death of a more favored brother, he was not disgraced for it.
 In the Age of the Gods, divine kingship continued through Cain (Anu) who had killed Abel (Alal).
 The kingly line of the Middle Kingdom continued through Senusret.
-The likely identity of the ill-fated co-regent that preceded him is that of Wegaf, who is listed as the first pharaoh of the unlucky 13th Dynasty.
+The likely identity of the ill-fated co-regent that preceded him is that of Wegaf, who is listed as the first pharaoh of the “unlucky” 13th Dynasty.
 This was primarily a grouping of Middle Kingdom co-regents who predeceased their fathers, but also included kingly lines that were contemporary with the 12th Dynasty.

 Mahalalel: Amenemhet II

-House of Jacob (12th Dynasty)
+The House of Jacob

 Jared: Senusret II

-Enoch II: Auibre Hor (Wahibre)
+Enoch II: Auibre Hor (Wahibre), Pre-Exile

 In the Genesis narrative, the lines of the two Adam's are twisted together.
 One artifact of this literary device is that attributes of the earlier group of "god-kings" appear to be mixed up with those of the later group.
 Conversely, attributes of the later line of Adam are obviously much more appropriate for the earlier gods.
 The cross coupling was probably intended, but it does lead to some confusion.
 For example, extraordinary life spans are attached to the second line of Adam, which correspond to the Middle Kingdom pharaohs.
 These pharaohs were renowned for their long reigns, but they did not live exceptionally long lives by today's standard.
 It was the gods who possessed great longevity.
 However, we are not told how long each Patriarch descending from the first Adam lived.
 The fantastical life spans of those earlier god-kings are instead attached to the second line of Adam.